About this course

 4. Applicants are required to satisfy the university’s English language requirements for postgraduate courses.
 For those applicants seeking to meet these requirements by one of the standard tests approved by the Academic Board, performance band 6.5 is required.

-(a) Successful applicants with (i) an appropriate health professional degree, or (ii) an undergraduate degree and a minimum of two years of documented health related work experience may be granted 25 points of advanced standing.
+a.
+Successful applicants with an undergraduate health professional degree and a 60% weighted average mark may receive 25 points of advanced standing.

-(d) Students enrolled in the University of Melbourne Doctor of Medicine (MD) may be permitted to enrol in the Master of Public Health after the completion of the third year of the MD and may receive 25 points of advanced standing.
+d.
+Students enrolled in the University of Melbourne Doctor of Medicine (MD) may be permitted to enrol in the Master of Public Health after the completion of the third year of the MD and may receive 37.5 points of advanced standing (25 points unspecified credit and an exemption (with credit for POPH90217 Foundations of Public Health).
 This pathway is not available to students who have already completed the MD.

 Inherent requirements (core participation requirements)